Hugo-ter-Doest/chart-parsers/README.md

 // parse the sentence
 var chart = parser.parse(tagged_sentence);
 ```
+The resulting chart is an array of length N+1, and each entry contains items of the form [rule, dot, from, children] where:
+* rule is the production rule; it has two members: lhs for the left-hand-side of the rule, and rhs for the right-hand-side of the rule.
+* dot is the position in the right hand side of the rule up to which it has been recognised.
+* from is the origin position pointing at the position in the sentence at which recognition of this rule began.
+* children are the completed items that are used to recognise the current item

+Based on the children of the completed items the parse(s) of a sentence can be constructed.

 # Context-Free Grammars
 The grammar module reads context-free grammars from file, and offers some methods that are practical for parsing.